FullScreenShenanigans/Documentation/Storage.md

 ItemsHolder.setItem("color", "red");
 ```

-Modularity restricts an item's value to a range from 0 to the specified max and runs the `onModular` function as many times until the value hits the modular range.
+Modularity restricts an item's value to a range from 0 to the specified max and keeps running the `onModular` function until the value hits the modular range.

 ```typescript
 ItemsHolder.addItem("counter", { value: 0 });